Rozvania27/Projeto-Avanade/README.md

 ## 📌 Project Description

-This project is a consumer satisfaction survey focused on the **impact of basic food basket prices**.
-Users respond with a **simple "Yes" or "No"** to indicate whether they have felt a difference in their monthly budget.
+This project is a consumer satisfaction survey focused on the impact of basic food basket prices.<br>
+Users respond with a simple **"Yes" or "No"** to indicate whether they have felt a difference in their monthly budget.<br>
 It uses a new, clean data structure and modern backend stack to collect, store, and analyze responses.

 ---